 Creating a healthy home for the family should be something everyone should prioritise.
 There are many ways in which this can be achieved.
-Here are some of the major ways in which a safe, secure, healthy and a protected environment can be maintained:
+Here are some of the major ways in which a safe, secure, healthy and protected environment can be maintained:

 Let the natural light in and sleep well

 Vitamin D3 deficiency is a serious problem.
-Although you won’t get much from being inside, natural light has been shown to have an uplifting effect on your mood, with an increase in happiness it can encourage you to be outside.
+Although you won’t get much from being inside, natural light has been shown to have an uplifting effect on your mood, and with an increase in happiness it can encourage you to be outside.
 By spending time outdoors, you can ensure adequate exposure to natural light to increase your vitamin D levels.
-Healthy vitamin D levels are beneficial in many ways, from effects on mental health, it has also been shown to lower your susceptibility of getting cancer.
+Healthy vitamin D levels are beneficial in many ways, from effects on mental health, it has also been shown to lowering your susceptibility to getting cancer.

-Source high quality window coverings
+Source high-quality window coverings

 Where you get your window blinds from is a major thing to consider when thinking about the health of you and your family.
-Your home is where you spend the majority of your life, and as such the environment you are in has a direct relationship to your health.
+Your home is where you spend the majority of your life, and as such the environment you are in has a direct relationship with your health.
 If your home is made of materials that could be hazardous to you, then this is obviously not ideal.
 When the sun beats down on your window coverings, it can cause them to release harmful toxins.